ankaAR/bestiario5e/_creatures/shambling-mound.md

 ***Slam.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 13 (2d8 + 4) puntos de daño contundente.

 ***Engulf.*** The shambling mound engulfs a Medium or smaller creature grappled by it.
-The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) puntos de daño contundente.
+The engulfed target is cegado, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) puntos de daño contundente.
 If the mound moves, the engulfed target moves with it.
 The mound can have only one creature engulfed at a time.